 To ensure that we get to enjoy our cooked ground beef in its best quality for a good number of days, it is important that we follow some proper storage procedures.

-Ground beef less than 4 days old but that is not properly kept will suffer some texture and flavor loss, and may even go bad quicker.
+Ground beef less than 4 days old but that is not adequately kept will suffer some texture and flavor loss and may even go bad quicker.

 To prevent this, make sure to remember the following tips.